<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=278116885016877&amp;ev=PageView&amp;noscript=1">

 Application delivery controllers

 Load balancers employ diverse algorithms for distributing the load on server farms, such as round-robin, server response time, and the least connection method.
-These devices detect the health of backend resources, directing traffic only to servers capable of satisfying requests.
+These devices detect the health of backend resources and direct traffic only to servers capable of satisfying requests.

 Whether hardware or software and irrespective of the algorithm used, load balancers ensure an equitable distribution of traffic across different web servers.
 This prevents any single server from becoming overloaded, ensuring reliability.